UdohLawrence/UdohLawrence/README.md

 ## I am a Software Engineer

 ##### I love to learn, grow and explore.
 I develop software for the web, mobile and devices.
-I’m currently looking to collaboorate with clients & work with agencies worldwide
+I’m currently looking to collaborate with clients & work with agencies worldwide
 <!--
 **UdohLawrence/UdohLawrence** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.